E-bikes and e-scooters

 • Buy electric bikes/scooters and chargers and batteries from reputable retailers.
 Items which don’t meet British or European standards pose a fire risk.

 • If buying an electric bike conversion kit, purchase from a reputable seller and check that it complies with British or European standards.
 If buying separate components, check that they are compatible.
+It is recommended that a professional carries out an e-bike conversion.

 • Ensure you register your appliance with the Association of Manufacturers of Domestic Appliances (AMDEA) for a safer home.